One-Nub/Who-Am-I/README.md

 The MariaDB user requires CREATE, INSERT, SELECT, and UPDATE.

-Run it with main.py in /src
+Run it with main.py in /src (but this only works when you are not planning on using a virtual environment)

 ## Requirements